-Students will form groups of three (occasionally two students) from the same lab section and collaborate in conducting the experiments, taking notes, discussions and submit a report as a group electronically on the course website designated drop box, due within 7 days of conducting each test, for marking; late submissions will have a 1% penalty per hour (i.e.if you submit 12 hours late the grade will be multiplied by 0.88).
+Students will form groups of three (occasionally two students) from the same lab section and collaborate in conducting the experiments, taking notes, discussions and submit a report as a group electronically on the course website designated drop box, due within 7 days of conducting each test, for marking.
+Students will have till Sunday September 11th by noon to self-enroll into groups of 3 or the instructors will complete the groups assignment and post on CourseLink.
+Each Lab Report is worth 5% for a total of 20% for all four lab reports.
+Late submissions will have a 1% penalty per hour (i.e. if you submit 12 hours late the grade will be multiplied by 0.88).